 While you can spend plenty of time talking to your colleagues about what is expected of them, the best way to track performance is to use numbers.
 By quantifying your clinic’s successes and failures, you can learn the right lessons and make any necessary changes with evidence to support your actions.
 This pro-active, analytical approach is what separates a good practice manager from a truly great one.
 The Medesk practice management software platform is geared toward optimising your clinic’s performance in this way both medically and business-wise.

-Medesk is medical software helps you to improve your colleagues’ performance by:
+Medesk has medical CRM software that helps you improve your clinic's performance by:

 - Analysing no-show and cancellation reasons